01-edu/public/subjects/vehiclephysics/audit/README.md

 ###### Did the Front wheels have a steer angle between 25 and 35?

-###### Are the front wheels are not affected by handbrake?

-######  Is the "Suspension force offset" inside the "Vehicle Wheel" Blueprint between 5 and 15, in order to make the vehicle not lean too much when steering left or right?

 ###### Are the car wheels not blurry while driving?

 ###### Do the car wheels never go through the floor?